bobbykim89/mango-planner/README.md

 4. Remove no longer used line of code.
 5. Update the way to display plans in main page.
 6. Update plan context and auth context and remove no longer used functionalities.
+7. Update weather app to use icon files stored locally instead of using online source.

 ## Known Issues